kristofferwaagen/music-player/README.md

 - Some difficulty making the program generic (currently fetching data from a specific website, but I want the user to be able to choose which website to collect data from).

 ## Note
-There are some issues when trying to run the program due to stack and/or cabal issues (version errors)
+There are some issues when trying to run the program due to stack and/or cabal issues (version errors).
+There are no current executable using cabal nor stack due to the issues mentioned, only the .hs script